airqo-platform/AirQo-api/src/spatial/README.md

 # Air Quality Spatial Analysis API

 Flask service for spatial air-quality analytics used by the AirQo platform.
-It exposes hotspot detection (Getis-Ord and Local Moran's I), site categorization, sensor placement, heatmaps,and satellite-derived PM2.5.
+It exposes hotspot detection (Getis-Ord and Local Moran's I), site categorization, sensor placement, heatmaps, and satellite-derived PM2.5.

 ## Prerequisites
 - Python 3.10+ and `pip`.